Microsoft/azure-docs.hu-hu/articles/automation/troubleshoot/runbooks.md

    }
    ```

-## <a name="scenario-run-login-azurermaccount-to-log-in"></a><a name="login-azurerm"></a>Forgatókönyv: Login-AzureRMAccount futtatása a bejelentkezéshez
+## <a name="scenario-run-login-azurermaccount-to-log-in"></a><a name="login-azurerm"></a>Forgatókönyv: A Login-AzureRMAccount futtatása a bejelentkezéshez

 ### <a name="issue"></a>Probléma

-A runbook futtatásakor a következő hibaüzenet jelenik meg:
+Runbook futtatásakor a következő hibaüzenet jelenik meg:

 ```error
 Run Login-AzureRMAccount to login.